Ancient Temazcal Experience in Sayulita

 Offerings were brought to the altar in between the Temazcal and the fire.
 As we all stood around the fire, the shaman held up a cup of burning copal.
 The smell of copal was absolutely intoxicating.
 I felt as if I was taken back to my ancestors.
 The smokey, rich smell of wet earth and notes of sandal wood tickled my nose.
 Our Temazcalera gave offerings to the four directions.
 After each blessing, three men blew the Conch shell and I could hear it echo throughout the jungle.
 It was mesmerizing.

 We sat inside and I could feel the hard earth beneath my knee length skirt.
 After four people came in after me I could already feel the heat rising.
 The man helping with the fire brought in the first set of rocks.
 As 5 large volcanic rocks came into the temazcal, the man would shout, “Hot Rocks of the Earth” and we would respond, “Welcome grandparents”.
-The hot volcanic stones that were being heated from the fire earlier are representative of the grandmother and grandfather spirit.
-The shaman put copal on each rock as it was put into the middle of our sweat lodge in a 2 foot deep hole.
-I would come to realize after every “cycle”, more rocks would be added, thus making it hotter and hotter.
+The hot volcanic stones being heated from the fire represent the grandmother and grandfather spirit.
+Copal is placed on each rock as it was put into the middle of our sweat lodge in a 2 foot deep hole.
+More rocks would be added to the Temazcal after every “cycle”.
+The thought of this kept my mind racing and anxiety building up.

 “I’m not going to be able to do this….”

 As we all settled in, our shaman asked us to go around the circle, say our names, where we’re from, and what blessings or words we would like to share.
 Immediately I did a head count inside and realized there were 13 of us, and I was number 6.
 I then realized this was going to take a while.
 I immediately felt a sudden surge of judgement and equal parts fear.
 “I’m not going to be able to do this”, I kept thinking.